Nbarnes1/HackingPlaybook/ObsidianPlaybook/PJMT/Android/Android Architecture/Android Security Architecture.md

 - Architecture Model
 	- System Apps
 	- Java API Framework
+		- Lets you interact with other apps
+			- Content Providers: a way of sharing data to other applications
 	- Native C/C++ Libraries
 	- Android Runtime
 	- Hardware Abstraction Layer (HAL)